-4060 DRAWING I/II (Fall semester or year), III/IV (year), V/VI (year), & VII/VIII (year)
+4060 DRAWING I/II (Fall semester or year), III/IV (year), V/VI (year), & VII/VIII (year) Grades 9-12

 Drawing is a course based on the Indiana Academic Standards for Visual Art.
 Students in drawing engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
 Students create drawings utilizing processes such as sketching, rendering, contour, gesture, and perspective drawing and use a variety of media such as pencil, chalk, pastels, charcoal, and pen and ink.
-They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
-Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.
+They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and indentify art-related careers.
 Prerequisite: Students must earn C- or higher to proceed to next level (or by admin. approval)